vincyspereira/Coursera-IBM-Applied-Data-Science-Capstone/Week 5 - The Battle of Neighborhoods (Part 2)/Readme.md

     3) Your choice of a presentation or blog post.
 (10 marks)

-# Links to Jupyter Notebook:
+# Links to Jupyter Notebook - "Capstone Project - The Battle of Neighbourhoods - London's Crime Rate Analysis and Clustering of the Safest Neighbourhoods of London.ipynb":
 •	Link to the Jupyter Notebook on IBM Cloud: https://dataplatform.cloud.ibm.com/data/notebooks/converter/assets/f49c3f5a-2bfe-41bb-a039-b5ea9b394089?access_token=ede20c50e612a1fcc1e16f7c251ee61c693f88bec0a15776a6c1fc1640df7f59&project=9f612979-605a-49a0-872e-28a1af5fd1f3#Index